-#1: Identify your personas and choose your social channels
+1 – Identify your personas and choose your social channels

-The channel(s) you choose for your strategy will vary, depending upon the type of business you have.
-According to a 2017 social media survey by Clutch, social channels such as Facebook, YouTube, Instagram are typically the best channels for B2C, whereas Twitter and LinkedIn are better suited for B2B.
-However, just because you are a B2B company, doesn’t mean that you won’t receive any benefit from Facebook.
-Develop your messaging based on the type of the channel, Facebook, YouTube and Instagram are more of a personal lifestyle place and LinkedIn and Twitter are more business and news focused.
+The channel(s) you choose for your social media campaigns will vary, depending upon the type of business you have.
+According to a social media survey by Statista, social channels such as Facebook and Instagram are typically the best channels for B2C, whereas Linkedin and messenger bots are better suited to B2B businesses.
+However, just because you are a B2B company doesn’t mean that you won’t receive any benefit from Facebook.
+Develop your social media campaign based on the type of the channel – Facebook, YouTube and Instagram are more of a personal lifestyle place and LinkedIn and Twitter are more business and news focused.

-#2: Identify your social media goals
+2 – Identify your social media goals

 Social media goals should support your overall content marketing and contribute to the company objectives.
 These goals also serve as a checkpoint to make sure your efforts are focused, and you don’t waste time and resources with activities that don’t provide measurable results.

-#3: Set your objectives first
+3 – Set your campaign objectives first

 Objectives are broad and achieved through specific campaigns and tactics.
 Sample objectives might include: create awareness of your company in a specific market or demographic, generate qualified leads for the sales team, increase traffic to your website or brick and mortar store, establish your company as a thought leader, etc. Think of your objectives as a destination.

-#4: Plan your social media campaigns and tactics
+4 – Plan your social media campaigns and tactics

-Your campaigns and tactics are the ways that you are going to reach your objectives or destination.
+Your social media campaigns and tactics are the ways that you are going to reach your objectives or destination.
 For example, if your objective is to increase awareness of your company and sell your services to a demographic or professional profile, then your campaigns and tactics will be planned to meet that audience.
 If this audience is on Facebook then your tactics might be to create a video, plan a Facebook live event, buy ads and target that group, offer a contest or coupon that people can share, etc.

 There are many options.
 I suggest a creative session with your team where you can collect your ideas on a whiteboard and choose the ones that have most potential and can be measured.

-#5: Develop your content
+5 – Develop your content

 People skim on social media, so make sure your headlines grab attention.
 Your content strategy should make it possible to use your content across multiple channels such as on your website, in emails and other marketing campaigns.

-#6: Create an on-going social media schedule to maintain momentum and results
+6 – Create an ongoing social media schedule to maintain momentum and results

-- Establish a schedule for regular posting – Set a pace you can manage that allows you to add additional posts when you have time sensitive information such as a news announcement or presence at an event.
+- Establish a schedule for regular posting.
+Set a pace you can manage that allows you to add additional posts when you have time-sensitive information such as a news announcement or presence at an event.

-- Get organized – there are several platforms available to help you schedule and manage posts across all channels
+- Get organized.
+There are several platforms available to help you schedule and manage posts across all channels

-- Identify team members who are authorized to post and monitor on behalf of the company.
+- Identify team members who are authorized to post and monitor on behalf of the company

-- Establish a process for how you will respond to negative comments about your company.
+- Establish a process for how you will respond to negative comments about your company

-- Determine a budget – set a monthly budget for your ads and track your results.
+- Determine a budget.
+Set a monthly budget for your ads and track your results

-#7: Set up for success
+7 – Set up for success

 Like many other forms of digital marketing, there are a lot of details involved in establishing and implementing a successful social media strategy.
 To have a robust plan, it is necessary to dedicate time and talent to it.
 Some companies choose to do this internally and others find more success by hiring a marketing agency to lead run their social strategy.

-Our team at LimeLight loves working with B2B and B2C companies to execute winning social strategies.
-Why consider us as your trusted partner? – Our staff of creatives, content specialists, videographers, writers and social media experts can give you the well-rounded depth of talent that you might not have internally.
+Our team at LimeLight loves working with B2B and B2C companies to execute winning social media marketing strategies.
+Why consider us as your trusted partner?
+Our staff of creatives, content specialists, videographers, writers and social media experts can give you the well-rounded depth of talent that you might not have internally.
 Plus, our experience running social for multiple companies means we stay on top of trends and technology to keep your strategy thriving.
-The result is a trusted partner who can get you social media off the ground or take it to the next level to amplify your marketing impact.
+The result is a trusted partner who can get you social media campaigns off the ground or take it to the next level to amplify your marketing impact.